 Remove the dough from the bowl using a dough scraper onto a lightly flour dusted area of a workbench.
 Pre-shape into a round ball and allow to rest for ten minutes.

 Divide into two, at a 60:40 ratio and mould into balls, pushing as much air out of the dough as possible.
 Leave to bench rest for another ten minutes.

 Press as much air out as possible and shape into two round balls again.
 Put the large one down on a lightly floured workbench and very lightly flatten.
 Put the smaller ball on top, dust with flour and press down in the centre with two fingers.
 Push hard to form the characteristic hole.
 The pieces should stick together.
 Apply some pressure around the edges if they look uneven.

 10) Score it

 Cottage loaves are cut before they undergo the final rise.
 Apply 5 – 6 cuts around the edges, cutting both the top and the bottom with each cut – the top piece should but cut deeper than the bottom.
 Place onto a flour dusted board.

 Leave to rise for around 45 minutes.
 Poke in the hole every now and again to stretch it and to keep the bread rising evenly.

 Use a peel to slide the bread in the oven, adding plenty of steam as they go in.
-Drop the temperature to 230C (450F) and bake for 40 - 50 minutes.
+Drop the temperature to 230C (450F) and bake for a total of 35 – 45 minutes.